OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/03-Testing_for_Session_Fixation.md

 Talk with developers and understand if they have implemented a session token renew after a user successful authentication.

-> The application should always first invalidate the existing session ID before authenticating a user, and if the authentication is successful, provide another sessionID.
+> The application should always first invalidate the existing session ID before authenticating a user, and if the authentication is successful, provide another session ID.

 ## Tools